pietraferreira/quartz/content/notes/university/year3/cs3002/cs3002-supervised-learning.md

 - Classify according to the label at the leaf node.

 ## Building a Decision Tree
+Building a decision tree involves repeatedly splitting nodes until all elements belong to one class.

 - Using the example data we used before:

 ![[notes/images/Screenshot 2023-10-13 at 15.46.29.png|400]]